zhiyuanhubj/code_switch/README.md

 # code_switch

-## This code is for construction of code switch dataset in the paper()
+## This code is for construction of code switch dataset in the paper(Alternating Language Modeling for Cross-Lingual Pre-Training)

 ## Usage